Find the recipe card at the end of the post. Make sure to read the content as it contains chef tips,

 Butter

-See the substitutions below if you want nut-free, gluten-free, or dairy free.
+See the substitutions below for nut-free, gluten-free, or dairy-free options.

-In a large bowl, the oats, sugar, cinnamon, flour, salt, and pecans.
+In a large bowl, combine the oats, sugar, cinnamon, flour, salt, and pecans.

 Using the back of a fork or your fingers, work the butter into the mixture.